Thursday, 23 August 2012 12:42

 If you haven't completed Utah's one-time Swan Hunter Orientation course, you must complete the course before you apply for a permit.

-The course is available in the waterfowl portion of the Division of Wildlife Resource's website (wildlife.utah.gov/dwr/hunting).
+The course is available on the Division of Wildlife Resource's website at www.utah-hunt.com/utswancourse.

 The course takes about 30 minutes to complete.

 You only have to complete the course once, so if you've already completed it, you don't need to take the course again.